-Rural Routes to Climate Solutions wants to work with rural communities in Alberta to develop their own community-owned solar projects.
-With the cost of solar panels dropping by more than 90% since 2007 and wind and solar emerging as some of the lowest-cost sources of electricity in Alberta, we believe that community-owned solar has direct benefits for rural communities like jobs creation, energy independence, new sources of revenue and developing new skills in our communities (watch the video below to get a better idea).
+Rural Routes to Climate Solutions works with rural communities in Alberta to develop their own community-owned solar projects.
+With the cost of solar panels dropping by more than 90% since 2007 and wind and solar emerging as some of the lowest-cost sources of electricity in Alberta, we believe that community-owned solar has direct benefits for rural communities like jobs creation, energy independence, new sources of revenue and developing new skills in our communities (watch the video below to get a better idea)

 A group of community members get together and find new and creative ways to share and apply solar technology in their homes, businesses and communities.
 You may have heard it called solar gardens, solar farms, or shared solar plants.
 The community of Nelson, BC launched the first one in Canada in June of 2017.